johnajunghans/react-circular-calendar/README.md

 | middleButtonTextClassName | string | No | - | CSS class name for middle button text |
 | middleButtonActiveTextClassName | string | No | - | CSS class name for active middle button text |
 | svgDefs | ReactNode | No | - | Custom SVG definitions for advanced styling |

+## TypeScript Support

+This library is written in TypeScript and provides full type definitions.
+All components are fully typed, including proper generic types for event handling and wheel selection.

+## Browser Support

+This library supports all modern browsers that support:
+- ES6 modules
+- SVG rendering
+- CSS transforms

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Changelog

+See [RELEASES](https://github.com/your-username/react-circular-calendar/releases) for a detailed changelog.